Tom Swinburne

 Thomas Anderson Swinburne (9 August 1915 – 19 December 1969) was an English professional football goalkeeper who played in the Football League for Newcastle United.
-Swinburne represented England once, in a Wartime International in December 1939.
+Swinburne represented England once, in a wartime international in December 1939.

-Swinburne was initially offered terms by West Ham United having been scouted playing for Herrington Swifts at the age of 17, however as he was home sick he returned to the North East.
+Swinburne was initially offered terms by West Ham United having been scouted playing for Herrington Swifts at the age of 17, however as he was homesick he returned to the North East.
 He was quickly signed by Newcastle and made his debut for them on 12 September 1934 against Blackpool.

-His career was greatly disturbed by World War 2, with Swinburne serving as a PT and fitness instructor for the RAF in Egypt.
+His career was greatly disturbed by the Second World War, with Swinburne serving as a PT and fitness instructor for the RAF in Egypt.

-After the war, he restarted his Newcastle career, and was a star performer during their 1946/1947 FA cup run, which saw Newcastle finish as semi-finalists.
+After the war, he restarted his Newcastle career, and was a star performer during their 1946–47 FA Cup run, which saw Newcastle finish as semi-finalists.
 His final appearance for the Magpies was against Newport County on 7 June 1947.

 The character of Jill Swinburne in the Biederbecke Trilogy was named in homage to the Newcastle goalkeeper.